40th Havana Jazz Festival "Jazz Plaza 2025"

 Afternoon: as part of our Support for the Cuban People travel to Cuba, we have scheduled a private exchange with the organizers and children of the Children Theatre Group, The Little Beehive located in Vedado neighborhood.
 This world renowned independent theatrical group, official UNICEF Goodwill Ambassadors, has performed extensively around the globe and even in the United States recently.
 The children and teachers will engage in a lively chat with our tour participants and even perform a play in English.
 What a treat!
 We will present donations of educational & humanitarian items and ask how we can help promoting their message of peace in the USA.

-Check in at your Casa Particular or Quinta Avenida Hotel and we will call it the day.
+Check in at your hotel Valentin Quinta Avenida (Valentin 5th Avenue) or Luxury Casa Particular and we will call it the day.

 Evening: tonight marks the fourth night of the Havana Jazz Festival 2025.
 Your authentic Cuban guide will keep you posted on the schedule of the Jazz Festival so that you decide the best venues to attend.
 Keep your ear on the ground for the unscheduled Jazz sessions that usually unfold during this night.
 Also do keep your VIP All Access Jazz Pass handy to make sure you have complete access to concerts and music events.